solliancenet/azure-synapse-analytics-workshop-400/day-04/challenge-introduction.md

 - WWI has several business-critical queries that are performing poorly.
 They need to be significantly optimized to meet the latest business needs.
 - On a more general note, top management is demanding more and more a departure from the traditional "analyze today yesterday's data".
 The goal is to significantly reduce the gap between the moment data is generated and the moment it ends up in dashboards.
 - The CISO of WWI is driving a company-wide security initiative that covers, among many other projects, the new analytics solution project as well.
 Consequently, the solution is expected to meet several key security requirements including securing the end-to-end data processes (from external files to the serving layer).
 - One of the current major pain points of WWI's CIO is the limited capabilities of insights into various data processes.
-The CIO expects the new solution to significantly increase the visibility into all the data processes develops as part of the new analytical solution.
+The CIO expects the new solution to significantly increase the visibility into all the data processes developed as part of the new analytical solution.

 In this challenge, you are expected to achieve the following major goals: